remorses/durablefetch/README.md

 5. Once the origin finishes, the DO marks the conversation complete; subsequent callers just get the full buffered response.

 Persistence lasts for a few hours (6 hours by default).

-## Use cases

-1. Add resumability to a ChatGPT like interface.
-Allow user to send message and close the browser.
-1. Run long running jobs in the background.
-Let the user submit a form and close the browser while the server runs a long running task
-1. Start long running cronjobs with GitHub actions without consuming Actions minutes and money, start the request and abort it right after, durablefetch will keep the request running.

----

 ## Quick start with AI SDK